Examples of open manifolds with positive Ricci curvature and non-proper Busemann functions: Abstract

 \section{Abstract}

 We give the first example of an open manifold with positive Ricci curvature and a non-proper Busemann function at a point.
-This provides counterexamples to a longtime well-known open question whether the Busemann function at a point of an open manifold with nonnegative Ricci curvature is proper.
+This provides counterexamples to the longtime well-known open question of whether the Busemann function at a point of an open manifold with nonnegative Ricci curvature is proper.

 In the study of open (complete and noncompact) Riemannian manifolds, the Busemann function plays an essential role and has many applications.
 Recall that the Busemann function associated with a unit speed ray $c$ is defined as It measures a (renormalized) distance to a point at infinity along $c$.
 The Busemann function at a point $p\in M$ is $b_p(x)=\sup_{c} b_c(x)$, where $\sup$ is taken over all rays starting at $p$.
-See, for examples, \cite{Shiohama1984,CGsplit,CGsoul,EH84,Shen93,Sor98}, \cite[Section 2.2.1]{Yau}, and the references in there for basic properties and applications of Busemann functions.
-In this paper, we use the term Busemann function to refer to the one at some point unless otherwise noted.
+See the work by Cheeger-Gromoll, Wu, Eschenburg-Heintze, Shiohama, Shen, and Sormani in \cite{CGsplit,CGsoul,Wu79,EH84,Shiohama1984,Shen93,Sor98} and the references in there for basic properties and applications of Busemann functions.
+It was also discussed by Yau in \cite[Section 2.2.1]{Yau}.